Nearly three-quarters of employees admit: the biggest workplace distraction is worrying about personal finances.

 In many industries, weekly or bi-weekly pay periods are the standard.
 But for workers experiencing financial hardship, the wait can be punishing.
 To cover weekly expenses, they turn to high-fee payday loans or incur hefty overdraft fees.

-Companies like Clair are now providing financial tools that give workers access to their wages as soon as they clock out with no added fees or tips.
+Companies like Clair are now providing financial tools that give workers access to their wages as soon as they clock out.
 This on-demand pay access gives workers the ability to advance wages for daily expenses such as gas, emergency medical bills, or monthly rent without settling for high interest rates or overdraft fees.
 The funds workers withdraw are then deducted from their next scheduled paycheck.

 On-demand pay frees hourly employees from the yoke of pay structures more suitable for salaried staff.
 Instead of living paycheck to paycheck, workers can take control of their finances and gain peace of mind with immediate pay.